netkicorp/netkidocs/onboard_id_theme_android.md

 This follows the same instructions as the previous 3 instruction pages.

-Add an image with name `selfie_instructions.jpg` in the correspondent `drawable` folder for each resolution.
+Add an image named `selfie_instructions.jpg` in the correspondent `drawable` folder for each resolution.
 The client can also just add one single resource in the `drawable` folder.

 <img src="./images/android_selfie_instructions.png" alt="back instruction screen" width="350px" />

 ## Text for Instructions page

-If you want to set a custom text for any of the instructions page, you can do it by defining the following properties in your strings file.
+If you want to set a custom text for any of the instruction pages, you can do it by defining the following properties in your strings file.

 ```
 <resources>